 The 25th of January each year marks the anniversary of Scotland’s national bard, Robert Burns.
-On this day or close to it, sees the traditional Burns Supper being held.
-An event celebrating the life and work of Burns – combining haggis, whisky, poetry and of course, bagpipes!
+On this day or close to it, sees the traditional Burns Supper held, in Scotland and in far-flung places where Scots emigrated to.
+An event celebrating the life and work of Robert Burns – combining haggis, whisky, poetry and of course, bagpipes!
 A Burns Supper Bagpiper is traditional and has a most important role, and not only for piping.

 As a piper for Burns Night, at a minimum I’ll play a medley of tunes as your guests arrive at the venue.
 When it’s time for dinner I’ll pipe the Haggis into the Dining Room.
 Then I’ll recite Burns’ Address to a Haggis, toast the Haggis (and your guests) and pipe myself and the Haggis back out of the room.